Lucy2007-bsit/HorrorStoriesxxx/README.md

-# HindiToWebsiteKasiRefToNgKapitbahayNiyo 💀
+# XXXGhostly💀

 ## 💀 Description

-This project, titled "HindiToWebsiteKasiRefToNgKapitbahayNiyo," is a surprisingly unsettling web experience built primarily with JavaScript, HTML, and CSS.
+This project, titled "XXXGhostly," is a surprisingly unsettling web experience built primarily with JavaScript, HTML, and CSS.
 Despite its somewhat humorous repository name and description, the actual content of the website is designed to be a horror-themed interactive story.
 It aims to create a creepy and immersive atmosphere through visual effects, sound, and text manipulation, leveraging a dark theme and great stories.
 The website utilizes a single HTML entry point (`index.html`) and relies heavily on client-side JavaScript for its dynamic and terrifying elements.

 ## ✨ Features